SL-1: Accident and response

-On Tuesday, January 3, 1961, SL-1 was being prepared for restart after a shutdown of eleven days over the holidays.
-Maintenance procedures required that Rod 9 be manually withdrawn a few inches to reconnect it to its drive mechanism.
-At 9:01 pm MST, this rod was suddenly withdrawn too far, causing SL-1 to go prompt critical instantly.
+On Tuesday, January 3, 1961, SL-1 was being prepared for restart after a shutdown of 11 days over the holidays.
+Maintenance procedures required that rods be manually withdrawn a few inches to reconnect each one to its drive mechanism.
+At 9:01 pm MST, Rod 9 was suddenly withdrawn too far, causing SL-1 to go prompt critical instantly.
 In four milliseconds, the heat generated by the resulting enormous power excursion caused fuel inside the core to melt and to explosively vaporize.
-The expanding fuel produced an extreme pressure wave that blasted water upward, striking the top of the reactor vessel with a peak pressure of 10000 psi.
+The expanding fuel plates produced an extreme pressure wave that blasted water upward, striking the top of the reactor vessel with a peak pressure of 10000 psi.
 The slug of water was propelled at 160 ft/s with average pressure of around 500 psi.
 This extreme water hammer propelled the entire reactor vessel upward at 27 ft/s, while the shield plugs were ejected at 85 ft/s.
-With six holes on the top of the reactor vessel, high pressure water and steam sprayed the entire room with radioactive debris from the damaged core.
+With six holes on the top of the reactor vessel, high-pressure water and steam sprayed the entire room with radioactive debris from the damaged core.
 A later investigation concluded that the 26,000 lb (or thirteen short tons) vessel had jumped 9 ft 1 in, parts of it striking the ceiling of the reactor building before settling back into its original location, and depositing insulation and gravel on the operating floor.
-If not for the vessel's #5 seal housing hitting the overhead crane, the pressure vessel had enough upward momentum to rise about 10 ft.
+If the vessel's #5 seal housing had not hit the overhead crane, it would have risen about 10 ft.
 The excursion, steam explosion, and vessel movement took two to four seconds.

 The spray of water and steam knocked two operators onto the floor, killing one and severely injuring another.
 The No. 7 shield plug from the top of the reactor vessel impaled the third man through his groin and exited his shoulder, pinning him to the ceiling.
 The victims were Army Specialists Richard Leroy McKinley (age 27) and John A. Byrnes (age 22), and Navy Seabee Construction Electrician First Class (CE1) Richard C. Legg (age 26).
 It was later established by author Todd Tucker that Byrnes (the reactor operator) had lifted the rod and caused the excursion; Legg (the shift supervisor) was standing on top of the reactor vessel and was impaled and pinned to the ceiling; and McKinley (the trainee) stood nearby.
-Only McKinley was found alive, unconscious and in deep shock, by rescuers.
-This was consistent with the analysis of the SL-1 Board of Investigation and with the results of the autopsies, which suggested that Byrnes and Legg died instantly, while McKinley showed signs of diffuse bleeding within his scalp, indicating he survived approximately two hours before succumbing to his wounds.
-All three men succumbed to their physical trauma.
+Byrnes died instantly when one of his ribs pierced his heart.
+Only McKinley was found alive by rescuers, bleeding, unconscious and in deep shock.
+This was consistent with the analysis of the SL-1 Board of Investigation and with the results of the autopsies, which suggested that Byrnes and Legg died instantly, while McKinley showed signs of diffuse bleeding within his scalp, indicating he survived about two hours before succumbing to his wounds.
+The autopsy identified each man by name, concluded that all three men died of physical trauma, and, due to their peculiar injuries, established the most likely locations of each when the reactor exploded.